 [Read about knee anatomy]

 5-15% dislocations are associated with vascular injury.
 Reported incidence is 40-50% in anterior/posterior dislocations.
 The vessels are prone to injury due to tethering at the popliteal fossa at two points.
-Proximally, it is at the adductor hiatus and distally at fibrous tunnel at soleus muscle.
+Proximally, it is at the adductor hiatus and distally at the fibrous tunnel at soleus muscle.

 Common peroneal nerve injury occurs in 25% while tibial nerve injury is less common.

-Fractures of tibia and femur are present in 16% of cases.
+Fractures of the tibia and femur are present in 16% of cases.
 Bony avulsion injuries of the PCL are not unusual.
 Marginal avulsion fractures of the lateral tibial plateau [Segond fracture] may be noted.

-Anteromedial tibial plateau fractures in particular are associated with the presence of disruption of the PCL and posterolateral corner.
+Anteromedial tibial plateau fractures, in particular, are associated with the presence of disruption of the PCL and posterolateral corner.

 Classification of Knee Dislocation

 This classification is based on the direction of displacement of the tibia

 - Most common type of dislocation